ceelian/callme/doc/source/introduction.rst

 Installation
 ------------
-``callme`` can be installed via the Python Package Index of from source.
+``callme`` can be installed via the Python Package Index or from source.

 Using ``easy_install`` to install ``callme``::